-The MMS academic curriculum is enriched and extended through professionally-taught after school programs, art, computer, music, learning support services, physical education and Spanish classes.
+The MMS curriculum is enriched and extended through professionally-led art, computer, music, learning support services, physical education and Spanish classes and our after school program.

 After School Enrichment